kasumielf/NaverCafeArticleExtractor/README.md

 # Introduce
-* Naver Cafe REST API Extractor
+* Naver Cafe REST API Extractor Library and Console Extractor

 # Requirement and Dependencies
 * Microfost .NET 5
 * Newtonsoft.JSON(13.0.1)
+* CommandLineParser(2.8.0)

 # Projects
 * NaverCafeArticleExtractor is .NET Library.
 You can include this library for using other .NET 5 projects.